-The strategic interests of the Dutch Maritime Manufacturing Industry
+The Strategic Interests of the Dutch Maritime Manufacturing Industry

 Conoship’s recent New Year’s Reception reflected on ‘The strategic interests of the Dutch Maritime Manufacturing Industry’.
 Speaker Frank Bekkers, Programme Director of The Hague Centre for Strategic Studies (HCSS), reflected on the contemporary geopolitical landscape and the opportunities and threats facing the Dutch maritime manufacturing industry.